The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/red-mage-guide.md

 ## Impact

-Impact is now a **5s cast AOE spell, upgraded from Scatter** and therefore no longer part of the single target rotation.
+Impact is now a **5s cast AoE spell, upgraded from Scatter** and therefore no longer part of the single target rotation.
 As a result, casting Jolt II will no longer proc Impactful, and you may find yourself casting Jolt II a bit more often in Shadowbringers.
 However, Jolt II’s potency has been boosted to compensate for the loss of Impactful.

-## AOE rotation
+## AoE rotation

-Our AOE rotation has changed significantly with the introduction of Veraero II and Verthunder II, as well as changes to Scatter and Impact’s cast time.
+Our AoE rotation has changed significantly with the introduction of Veraero II and Verthunder II, as well as changes to Scatter and Impact’s cast time.
 Contrary to our single target rotation, Veraero II and Verthunder II are our short cast time spells meant to be hardcasted to proc Dualcast, while Scatter(later upgraded to Impact) have a base cast time of five seconds and should be Dualcasted/Swiftcasted.

 Enchanted Moulinet had its mana cost reduced to 20|20, allowing us to chain five of them with a full mana gauge (7x if using Manafication in between).